B-SwethaSusan/Rapra_AmigoAI/RAG_README.md

 Regarding the Top-k tokens, I experimented with changing the threshold values and top-k tokens, resulting in different outputs.

 #### Top-k Tokens
-- We increased the number of retrieved chunks (top-k=5) to improve answer coverage.
+- I increased the number of retrieved chunks (top-k=5) to improve answer coverage.
 - Larger context windows helped find answers that might be in multiple chunks.
 - Trade-off: Higher computational cost versus better answer quality.